fahickman/r128/README.md

 License and Thanks
 ------------------
-R128 is licensed under an MIT-style license.
+R128 is released into the public domain.
 See LICENSE for details.

 Special thanks go to Sean Barrett for developing the single-file library idea.